-Canon 5D Mark II versus Nikon D810
+Canon 5D Mark II vs Nikon D810

-The Canon EOS 5D Mark II and the Nikon D810 are two professional cameras that were revealed to the public, respectively, in September 2008 and June 2014.
+The Canon EOS 5D Mark II and the Nikon D810 are two professional cameras that were officially introduced, respectively, in September 2008 and June 2014.
 Both are DSLR (Digital Single Lens Reflex) cameras that are equipped with a full frame sensor.
-The Canon has a resolution of 21 megapixel, whereas the Nikon provides 36.2 MP.
+The Canon has a resolution of 21 megapixels, whereas the Nikon provides 36.2 MP.

 Body comparison: Canon 5D Mark II vs Nikon D810